olson-sean-k/decorum/README.md

 ## Traits

-Numeric traits are essential for generic programming, but the constraints used by some proxy types prevent them from implementing the ubiquitous `Float` trait, because it implies the presence of `-INF`, `+INF`, and `NaN`.
+Traits are essential for generic programming, but the constraints used by some proxy types prevent them from implementing the `Float` trait, because it implies the presence of `-INF`, `+INF`, and `NaN` (and their corresponding trait implementations).

 Decorum provides more granular traits that separate these APIs: `Real`, `Infinite`, `Nan`, and `Encoding`.
 Primitive floating-point types implement all